Azure/AppService/_posts/2022-12-08-Making-diagnostics-analysis-easier-in-Diagnose-and-Solve.md

 ## Getting to source code with Source Link

-For many scenarios the call stack provides enough clues to the source of the problem, however, by taking advantage of [Source Link](https://github.com/dotnet/sourcelink/blob/main/README.md) it is possible for your analysis to be even more precise.
+For many scenarios, the call stack provides enough clues to the source of the problem, however, by taking advantage of [Source Link](https://github.com/dotnet/sourcelink/blob/main/README.md) your analysis can be even more precise.

 What is Source Link?
-Source Link is a set of packages and a specification for describing source control metadata that can be embedded in symbols, binaries and packages.
-Once Source Link is setup your analysis reports will produce active links that navigate directly to your source code.
-In the following example an active link in the call stack is pointing directly at a specific file, line and commit on GitHub.
+Source Link is a set of packages and a specification for describing source control metadata that can be embedded in symbols, binaries, and packages.
+Once Source Link is set up your analysis reports will produce active links that navigate directly to your source code.
+In the following example, an active link in the call stack is pointing directly at a specific file, line, and commit on GitHub.

 ![]({{ site.baseurl }}/media/2022/12/diagnostics-analysis-sourcelink-to-github.gif)

-While Source Link is on by default for .NET source, to enable this for your own code today requires a couple of additional steps.
+While Source Link is on by default for .NET source, enabling this for your code today requires a couple of additional steps.

 ## Setting up Source Link